-Any activity that places your neck in an awkward position for an extended amount of time could cause the muscles around in your neck to become fatigued and spasm.
-For example, holding your phone against your shoulder while you talk, sleeping with your neck at an awkward angle, carrying a heavy bag on one shoulder, or having to look downward to view your computer screen can all cause neck stiffness.
+Any activity that places your neck in an awkward position for an extended amount of time could cause neck muscles to become fatigued and spasm.
+For example, holding your phone against your shoulder while you talk, sleeping with your neck at an awkward angle, carrying a heavy bag on one shoulder, or having to look too far downward or upward to view your computer screen or a TV can all cause neck stiffness.

-A newer cause of this is known as "text-neck," a real and growing cause of neck pain and stiffness as a result of people spending more and more time looking down at their smartphones.
+Another cause of neck strain is known as text neck, which is neck pain and stiffness caused by spending more and more time looking down at smartphones and tablets.

-The cervical spine encompasses all of the bones, joints, muscles, and nerves in your neck.
-Your spinal cord also runs through center of the bones in your cervical spine.
+The cervical spine encompasses all of the discs, bones, joints, muscles, and nerves in your neck.
+Your spinal cord also runs through the center of the vertebrae (bones) in your cervical spine.

 Watch: Cervical Spine Anatomy Video

-- Spinal stenosis.
-Over time, the facet joints in the back of your spine can become enlarged and encroach on your spinal nerve roots and possibly into the spinal cord area.
-This may develop in conjunction with spinal osteoarthritis, so you may hear your doctor refer to both conditions.
-Symptoms may include neck stiffness, arm pain and/or tingling, and possibly difficulty walking if the spinal cord is involved.
+- Cervical osteoarthritis.
+Over time, the facet joints in the back of your spine can become arthritic and painful.
+The facet arthritis, also known as spondylosis, can also encroach on your spinal nerve roots and possibly into the spinal cord area.
+This may develop in conjunction with various types of spinal degeneration, such as degenerative disc disease, so you may hear your doctor refer to both conditions.
+Symptoms may include neck pain and stiffness as well as referral pain patterns which refer to pain and stiffness in the shoulder and scapular area.
+If the spinal nerve roots are involved symptoms may include arm pain and/or tingling, numbness, and possibly difficulty walking if the spinal cord is involved.

-Any of the above conditions should be diagnosed and treated by a qualified health professional.
-Even if you feel your symptoms are mild, it is a good idea to seek treatment as the right exercise program can go a long way in preventing many cervical spine problems from getting worse over time.
+Cervical spine disorders must be diagnosed and treated by a qualified health professional.
+Even if you feel your symptoms are mild, it is a good idea to seek treatment.
+The right exercise program can go a long way in alleviating neck pain and stiffness or preventing it from getting worse.

-Stiff neck caused by an infection (such as meningococcal disease) is rare compared to the other causes above, but is a serious medical condition.
-If you experience fever, headache, nausea, vomiting, or other signs of an infection along with your stiff neck, call your physician immediately.
+A stiff neck caused by an infection is rare compared to the other causes above, but it is a serious medical condition.
+For example, meningitis can cause a stiff neck by infecting and inflaming the meninges, which are the protective membranes surrounding the spinal cord and brain.
+If you experience fever, headache, nausea, vomiting, or other signs of an infection along with your stiff neck, seek medical attention immediately.